JiaheDou/JiaheDou.github.io/_pages/about.md

 <h2 class="col">
 <font color=blue>Education</font>
 </h2>
----

-* B.S. in WuHan, [Huazhong University of Science and Technology](http://english.hust.edu.cn/), the elite program in the Department of Electronic Information and Communications, with GPA 4.62, 2021.9-2025.6
+* B.S. in WuHan, [Huazhong University of Science and Technology](http://english.hust.edu.cn/),  the Department of Electronic Information and Communications, with GPA 4.62, 2021.9-2025.6